Bretagne (dog)

-Bretagne (c.
-September 1999 – June 6, 2016) was a Golden Retriever rescue dog who searched for survivors at Ground Zero after the September 11 attacks.
+Bretagne (August 25, 1999–June 6, 2016) (pronounced Brittany) was a Golden Retriever rescue dog who searched for survivors at Ground Zero after the September 11 attacks.
 It was the first assignment for her and her owner and trainer, Denise Corliss, and they worked there for 10 days.
 Corliss, a volunteer firefighter with the Cy-Fair Fire Department, began training Bretagne for search and rescue work at just eight weeks old.